mgumz/gop/README.md

 this function's usefulness I do not believe there is a good reason to import as many dependencies as the gilo developer did.

+While the project gilo project was an inspiration I like golo as a name to mean GO LOcal.
+Where lo is already an alias for local.

 LICENSE
 -------